 - limping or walking on tiptoe due to discomfort

-- pain in the thigh or knee and no hip pain
+- complaining of pain in the thigh or knee with no hip pain

 - refusing to walk if the pain is severe

-Common signs of toxic synovitis in babies include crying, especially when their hip joints are moved, and unusual crawling movements or being unwilling or unable to crawl.
+Common signs of toxic synovitis in babies include crying, especially when moving their hip joints, and unusual crawling movements.
+Being unwilling or unable to crawl is another common sign.

 Toxic synovitis can be difficult to diagnose.
 Other conditions that are much more serious can also cause hip pain.
-Since these conditions require prompt medical treatment, doctors must first test for them before making a toxic synovitis diagnosis.
-These include:
+Since these conditions require prompt medical treatment, your child’s doctor must first test for them before making a toxic synovitis diagnosis.
+These include the following:

-This bacterial infection is caused by bites from deer ticks (also known as blacklegged ticks).
-It can result in long-term joint problems if left untreated.
+- Lyme disease, a bacterial infection caused by tick bites that can result in long-term joint problems if left untreated

 Your child’s doctor will perform a physical exam to find out which movements are causing pain.
 This involves moving your child’s hips, knees, and other joints.

-An ultrasound of your child’s hip might be done to check for fluid in the joint, which is a sign of inflammation.
+Your doctor might order an ultrasound of your child’s hip to check for fluid in the joint, which is a sign of inflammation.

-Treating toxic synovitis involves controlling or reducing the symptoms it causes.
+Treating toxic synovitis involves controlling or reducing its symptoms.
 The inflammation caused by the viral infection generally goes away on its own.

-Over-the-counter medications such as ibuprofen and naproxen can help reduce inflammation temporarily.
+Over-the-counter (OTC) medications such as ibuprofen and naproxen can help reduce inflammation temporarily.
 This can provide short-term pain relief.
-Your child’s doctor might have your child take a prescription pain reliever if over-the-counter medications don’t work.
+Your child’s doctor might prescribe a stronger pain reliever if OTC medications don’t work.

-Your child should rest the affected hip in order to help it heal.
+Your child should rest the affected hip to help it heal.
 Walking is usually safe, but your child should avoid strenuous activities, such as contact sports.
-Your child should also try not to put too much weight on the affected hip.
+Your child should also try not to put too much weight on the hip.